Forensic Social Work Online Training: Register for February 24, 2020 start date!

 Many social work and human service practitioners work in the public sector, and the clients often are representative of the marginalized and disadvantaged in our society (such as Indigenous people, persons with mental health challenges and addictions, newcomers to Canada, etc.).
 The number of people facing social and economic challenges continues to increase.
 As a result, there is a formidable demand on social and human services.
 As social workers and human service practitioners continue to emphasize access to justice, the rights of the individual and social justice for all, it is imperative they have an understanding of how law and policy impact their work.

-This engaging and interactive 4-week workshop is skills-based and will increase your awareness of the law and its application and impact on practice.
-The workshop design takes into account the development of skills and knowledge sharing from a critical social lens and applies approaches and perspectives that are grounded in anti-oppressive, cultural awareness and trauma-informed practice.
+This engaging and interactive entry level 4-week workshop has a skills-based component and will increase your awareness of the law and its application and impact on practice.
+The workshop design takes into account the development of critical thinking skills and knowledge sharing from a social justice lens and applies approaches and perspectives that are grounded in anti-oppressive, cultural awareness and trauma-informed practice.
 Through interactive exercises, critical reflection and thought-provoking case studies, you will learn to improve your professional skills and increase your awareness of the law.

 Learning Goals and Objectives

-You will explore the Canadian legal system and the application of those laws relevant to social work and human service practice.
+You will explore the Canadian legal system and the application of law relevant to social work and human service practice.
 You will develop an awareness and understanding of how law and social work intersect (forensic social work) and the impact on clients.
-By the end of the 4-week workshop, you will have developed a solid foundation and working knowledge of the law and its application to various areas of social work and human service practice, including new strategies and best practices to develop skills that will enhance your current practice and build confidence and competence in your understanding of the law.
+By the end of the 4-week workshop, you will have developed a solid foundation and working knowledge of several areas of the law and its application to social work and human service practice, including new strategies and best practices to develop skills that will enhance your current practice and build confidence and competence in your understanding of the law.

 Karla Hatt at: Coned@dal.ca